-The Ohio State University is one of the premiere U.S. universities for Turkish language instruction, offering Turkish up to the advanced levels.
-There are no study abroad opportunities at the moment, due to a State Department travel warning for Turkey, however.
-The following is an overview of Turkey, What to Expect when interacting with Turkish culture, and some basic Turkish language.
+The Ohio State University is one of the premier U.S. universities for Turkish language instruction, offering Turkish up to the advanced levels.
+There currently are no study abroad opportunities, due to a State Department travel warning for Turkey, but we plan to resume education in Turkey as soon as this status is lifted.
+Please check out Windows Into Turkish Culture an e-book we created as easily-digestible but academic look at Turkey.
+The following is an overview of Turkey, What to Expect from Turkish culture, and some basic Turkish language.

 If you are "going there" online, we recommend you read these ground rules first.